HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 14. INSTRUCT HOW THE PHOTOGRAPHER WILL BE PAID – PAYMENT DETAILS

 In the photography proposal you will be writing, you should instruct your photographer in advance how you are going to pay (cash, credit card, direct bank transfer) for the session and photos.
 Also, provide the date for the photographer to send you the first invoice.
 You might want to ask your photographer for a discount if you pay the full price in advance.
-Some photographers are freelancers and will not mind to give you a discount if you can bring them the full cash $ in advance.
+Some photographers are freelancers and will not mind giving you a discount if you can bring them the full cash $ in advance.

 Thanks for following up, yes the template was great.
 Our photographer was surprised by the level of detail and we received fantastic photos as a result.